Costs of buying a home in Turkey

 Agency fee (buyer fee)

 A 3% agency fee is paid in Turkey as standard.
 However be wary of companies who will try to charge a higher fee from you.
 At Property Turkey we will never charge more than the standard 3% fee for our work and assistance in your property search.
 Agency fees are also payable upon the signing of your property purchase contract as standard.

 Miscellaneous paperwork and other approvals on the property normally amounts to around Euro 500.

-The overall fees involved in buying a property in Turkey are relatively cheap when compared with other European nations such as Spain, Italy, and France where you can expect to pay anything from 10-20% extra in fees.
-This makes buying a property in Turkey a luxurious option for many investors and people looking for holiday homes, retirement homes, or a life in the sun.
+The fees involved in buying a property in Turkey are relatively cheap when compared with other European nations such as Spain, Italy, and France where you can expect to pay anything from 10-20% extra in fees.
+This makes buying a property in Turkey an appealing option for many investors and people looking for holiday homes, retirement homes, or a life in the sun.